 6. How long is the audition?

 McAlister Conservatory is open from 6 AM until midnight for practice.
 Pianists may use available rooms on the first or second floor.
 All others use available rooms on the first floor.
-On the audition day, you will use a designated warm up room just prior to your audition.

 7. Will there be any theory testing done on the audition day?